in

 • Maintain proper spacing between seedlings.
 This will allow for good air circulation and plenty of light.

-• Let the seed starting mix or soil just dry out at the surface between waterings.
+• Let the seed starting mix or the soil dry out at the surface between waterings.

 • Bottom water seed starting containers.
 Do not water overhead.
 Make sure seedlings started in the garden dry out before nightfall.